 Is Iceberg Lettuce Good for You?
 Here's What a Dietitian Has to Say

-There is nothing quite like biting into a crispy, refreshing leaf iceberg lettuce.
-Whether you enjoy this veggie along with a thick slice of tomato in a sandwich or as a main ingredient in a salad, many people love this lettuce because it's economical, readily available and goes well with many ingredients.
+There is nothing quite like biting into a crispy, refreshing leaf of iceberg lettuce.
+Whether you enjoy this veggie with a thick slice of tomato in a sandwich or as a main ingredient in a salad, many people love this lettuce because it's economical, readily available and goes well with many ingredients.

 But one question seems to constantly be up for debate when it comes to iceberg lettuce—is iceberg lettuce good for you, or should it be swapped out for a different variety of lettuce when following a healthy lifestyle?

 Iceberg Lettuce Nutrition

 The internet is notorious for spreading rumors.
 And one unfortunate suggestion floating around is that iceberg lettuce contains zero nutritional value and is not an ideal choice for a healthy diet.

 It's true that ounce for ounce, there are other lettuce varieties that contain more nutritional benefits than iceberg.
 Still, that does not mean the iceberg has no redeeming qualities supporting our overall health.

 Here are the iceberg lettuce nutrition facts for 1 cup of chopped lettuce: